 ]]>

+Many people think that because a newborn is so young, that surely they cannot have any muscle tension or pain!
+However, the childbirth process is a stressful experience for both mother and child.
 As the child exits the birth canal, an extreme amount of force is placed upon him/her to fit through a narrow gap.
 To allow this to happen, the skulls of newborns are flexible, having not yet fused together.
-A fontanel or soft spot at the top of the skull allows the bones to overlap as it passes through the birth canal.
-Every now and then a baby may have lasting effects from this process, with tension in their head and neck that results in abnormal head shapes, pressure in the skull or a wry neck.
-Likewise, other areas may also be affected, including the shoulders, back, stomach and pelvis.
+Multiple fontanels or soft spots in the skull allows the bones to overlap as baby passes through the birth canal.
+Additionally, the baby has to twist and turn while it passes through the body pelvis.
+Every now and then a baby may have lasting strains and joint restrictions from this process, with tension in their head and neck that results in abnormal head shapes, pressure in the skull or head favouring.
+Likewise, other areas may also be affected, including the shoulders, back, stomach and pelvis as well as their digestive system

 Commonly treated issues include